rici86/scheduled_dashboard_widget/readme.txt

 Author: Rici86 (rici86.com)
 Github repository: https://github.com/rici86/scheduled_dashboard_widget

-Translated in other language with the help of ChatGPT
+Translated in other languages with the help of ChatGPT

 == Installation ==